daviddalpiaz/bsl/nonparametric-regression.md

 - In the middle plot, to estimate the mean of $Y$ at $x = 0$ we use the five nearest neighbors, which are highlighted with green.
 Our estimate is the average of the $y_i$ values of these five points indicated by the black x.
 - In the right plot, to estimate the mean of $Y$ at $x = 0.75$ we use the nine nearest neighbors, which are highlighted with green.
 Our estimate is the average of the $y_i$ values of these nine points indicated by the black x.

 You might begin to notice a bit of an issue here.
 We have to do a new calculation each time we want to estimate the regression function at a different value of $x$!
 For this reason, k-nearest neighbors is often said to be "fast to train" and "slow to predict."
 Training, is instant.
 You just memorize the data!
-Prediction involves finding the distance between the $x$ considered and all $x_i$ in the data!
-(For this reason, KNN is often not used in practice, but it is very useful learning tool.)
+Prediction involves finding the distance between the $x$ considered and all $x_i$ in the data!^[For this reason, KNN is often not used in practice, but it is very useful learning tool.]

 So, how then, do we choose the value of the **tuning** parameter $k$?
 We _**validate**_!